 Remove odors from storage tanks as you clean.

 Prior to cleaning, storage tanks are vented to the atmosphere to reduce internal gas content to a level below its lower explosion limit (LEL).
-This allows workers to access the tanks safely worker.
+This allows workers to access the tanks safely.

 During venting, odors escape into the atmosphere creating a nuisance to nearby residents, businesses, and employees.
-Storage tank cleaning also results in production downtime that lowers plant profitability.
+Industrial tank cleaning also results in production downtime that lowers plant profitability.

 Benefits of Ecosorb